A Rough Guide to Lake Garda in Italy : Things to Do in Riva del Garda

 "But I just did, I asked you!"
 I thought to myself.

-All this palaver was because my brother had been on holiday in Riva del Garda nine years ago and had enjoyed a visit to the 'Laurel and Hardy Bar' in the town.
+All this palaver was because my brother had been on holiday in the town nine years ago and had enjoyed a visit to the 'Laurel and Hardy Bar' in the town.

 Being a huge fan I was keen to find it but eventually gave up and guessed that it just was not there anymore.

 Later on a Google search failed to find it either.
-But there are plenty of other things to do in this popular tourist attraction.
+But there are plenty of other things to do in Riva del Garda

 Riva is at the north end of Lake Garda in the northern part of Italy where the lake tapers to its narrowest point and is surrounded with high mountains.
 It is one most spectacular parts of the lake, visually splendid combining a mixture of ruggedness and verdant charm.